tmux-plugins/tmux-resurrect/README.md

 ### Configuration

-By default, only a conservative list of programs is restored:
+Only a conservative list of programs is restored by default:
-`vim emacs man less more tail top htop irssi`.
+`vi vim emacs man less more tail top htop irssi irb pry`.
 Open a github issue if you think some other program should be on the default list.

 - Restore additional programs by putting the following in `.tmux.conf`:

-        set -g @session-saver-processes 'ssh telnet myprogram'
+        set -g @session-saver-processes 'ssh psql mysql sqlite3'

 - Don't restore any programs: